Fielding Bible Award

-A Fielding Bible Award recognizes the best defensive player for each fielding position in Major League Baseball (MLB) based on statistical analysis.
-John Dewan and Baseball Info Solutions conduct the annual selection process, which commenced in 2006.
-The awards are voted on by 10 sabermetrically inclined journalists and bloggers including Dewan, sabermetric pioneer Bill James, and writers such as Peter Gammons, NBC Sports' Joe Posnanski, SB Nation editor Rob Neyer, and ESPN analyst Doug Glanville.
+A Fielding Bible Award recognizes the best defensive player for each fielding position in Major League Baseball (MLB) based on "statistical analysis, the eye test, and any other factors that [panelists] wish to utilize."
+John Dewan and SIS (formerly Sports Info Solutions, and earlier, Baseball Info Solutions) conduct the annual selection process, which commenced in 2006.
+The awards are voted on by a panel of 10 to 15 sabermetrically inclined journalists and bloggers.
 The awards have historically been announced before the Gold Glove Awards, the traditional measurement of fielding excellence.
 Dewan wrote that this award cannot equal the prestige of the Gold Glove, which started 50 years earlier, but it provides an alternative.

+Background

+In 2006, John Dewan issued The Fielding Bible, a 241 page book, based on analysis of every ball put into play in during the 2005 season, resulting in rankings at each defensive position for all regular players in Major League Baseball (MLB).
+Dewan, with co-authors, has issued several additional volumes of the book, most recently The Fielding Bible, Volume V in 2020.
+Dewan and other panelists have annually gone through a ranking process for each defensive position, with the players judged to be the best at each position being named the Fielding Bible Award winners for the MLB season in question.